-Full of ornate stonework, cemeteries are beautiful places both to mourn the deceased and celebrate the lives of those who have passed.
+Full of ornate stonework, cemeteries can be beautiful spaces both to mourn the deceased and celebrate the lives of those who have passed.
 Yet there is more to these places than carvings of skulls, crosses and crossbones.
 A snapped rose branch, for instance, indicates a life ended too soon.
 Wheat, meanwhile, signifies a life fully lived, then taken by the reaper.
 Alpha and omega, the first and last letters of the Greek alphabet, are used to represent beginnings and ends, birth and death.

 Many symbols on headstones and mausoleums have obvious religious connotations: angels, crescents, pentagrams and ankhs all have long histories tied to specific faiths.
 Even with a seemingly straightforward symbol, however, there can be great variety in the details – Celtic versus Greek, Latin or Eastern crosses, for example.